Ölüdeniz

 It has a sandy bay at the mouth of Ölüdeniz, on a blue lagoon.
 The beach itself is a pebble beach.
 The lagoon is a national nature reserve and construction is strictly prohibited.
 The seawater of Ölüdeniz is famous for its shades of turquoise and aquamarine, while its beach is an official Blue Flag beach.

 Paragliding

 Ölüdeniz is also famous for its paragliding opportunities.
-It is promoted as one of the best places in the world to paraglide due to its unique panoramic views, stable weather conditions, and Mount Babadağ's exceptional height.
+It is a popular site due to its views, stable weather conditions, and Mount Babadağ's exceptional height.